-Intem: Eval Perio od: Mid Year Final Supervisor: Remediation needed Beginner Internship Level Entryclevel Advanced; Beyond Entry No basis for rating Competency 1 2 3 4 5 N/A I. Dosoowsk Demonstrates knowledge of theory and research relevant to individual and cultural diversity.
+Intem: Eval Perio od: Mid Year r Final Supervisor: - - Remediation needed Beginner Internship Level EntryLevel Advanced; Beyond Entry No basis for rating Competency 1 2 3 4 5 N/A I. Research Demonstrates knowledge of theory and research relevant to individual and cultural diversity.
 Demonstrates the substantially independent ability to critically evaluate and disseminate theory and research related to individual and cultural diversity.
-Competency 1 2 3 4 5 N/A - II.
-Ethical and Legal Standards II.
+Competency 1 2 3 4 5 N/A II.
 Ethical and Legal Standards Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
-Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
-Demonstrates knowledge and acts in accordance to the APA Guidelines on Multicultural Education, Training, Research, Practice and Organizational Change for Psychologists, and other relevant 1 2 3 4 5 N/A Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
 Demonstrates knowledge and acts in accordance to the APA Guidelines on Multicultural Education, Training, Research, Practice and Organizational Change for Psychologists, and other relevant guidelines for working with diverse populations.
-Competency 1 2 4 5 N/A Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
-Demonstrates knowledge and acts in accordance to the APA Guidelines on Multicultural Education, Training, Research, Practice and Organizational Change for Psychologists, and other relevant guidelines for working with diverse populations.
-1 2 4 5 N/A
+Competency 1 2 3 4 5 N/A III.
+In dividual and Cultural Shoults l ' 1 1 • • III.
+Individual and Cultural Diversity Demonstrates an understanding of how their own '